- Aggie Health & Wellness Center

 Housing and Residential Life

-Living on campus is an opportunity for an investment in a student's academic success.
-As campus residents, students are part of the campus community with more opportunities to join clubs and attend campus events.
-Students are within walking distance to classes, the student union, activity center, library, bookstore, special events, golf course and many other campus resources.
-The university strongly encourages students to take advantage of the many opportunities available through campus residency.
-Studies show that compared to their off-campus peers, students who live on campus are more likely to: maintain higher grade point averages, use campus resources, interact more with professors, and ultimately graduate on time (within four years).
+Living on campus is an investment in a student's academic and social success and overall experience as an Aggie.
+Residents are instantly part of the campus community -- classes, the student union, activity center, library, bookstore, special events, golf course and many other campus resources are all located within walking distance.
+Studies show that compared to their off-campus peers, students who live on campus are more likely to: maintain higher grade point averages, use campus resources, interact more with peers and professors, and ultimately graduate within the typical four-year span.

 All incoming first-time, first-year students must reside in university-operated housing or complete an exemption request as part of the campus enrollment process.
 First-year students will be assigned to the residence halls and must reside for two consecutive semesters to satisfy this requirement (all summer/fall or fall/spring).
-The Board of Regents approved a few reasons for students to be exempted from this requirement:
+However, there are a few reasons approved by the Board of Regents for students to be exempted from this requirement:

 - The student is living in a structured environment provided by a parent, legal guardian, or immediate family member (as defined as a grandparent or aunt/uncle).
 Living with an adult sibling is not included in this exemption.